korn1e/notes/mkindo/code-analysis-20230115-1.md

 ```

 Ajax call is asynchronous, even though using `async: false`(deprecated), and it may not work.
+This will result incorrect REST calls ("null" path):
+`/ahmgabst-aws/rest/bst002/get-listitem-po/null?_=1673775271626`
+`/ahmgabst-aws/rest/bst002/get-nomorpoByID/null?_=1673775271625`

 Try to promisify the ajax call and use `async` `await` to call them.

-Try following when declaring object (without quotes on field name):
+In addition, use following when declaring object (without quotes on field name):
 ```javascript
 var obj = {
     asgmntData: asgmntData,